Fig. 6. The grades on a mosaic from a mithraeum in Ostia.

 With this view in mind, we need to look at Mithras Petragenetrix again.
 It is certainly a representation of the birth of Mithras.
 But which one?
 In many he is shown as an infant, but in a number he is shown as an adult.
 Even in those where he is a child he holds his dagger, and often a torch.
 The dagger is of course that with which the bull is slain.
 The torch has, to my knowledge, gone unexplained.
 It's been compared to that held by Cautes and Cautapotes, but why should Mithras be holding one?

 My suggestion here is that we consider the possibility common in mystery religions that a symbol might have more than one meaning, with a deeper mystery revealed to higher initiates.
 Mithras Petragenetrix is indeed Mithras born as a child.
 But it is also Mithras reborn through the burning down of the cosmos.
-The dagger he carries is not just the one with which he will kill the bull, but the one with which he did kill the bull, and the rock is the world cave.
+The dagger he carries is not just the one with which he will kill the bull, but the one with which he had killed the bull, and the rock is the world cave.
 Look again at the first image of the rock birth I gave above, and you will see that Mithras isn't being born into the zodiacal ring, but out of it.
 Further, in the second he is breaking open the cosmic egg (Ulansey, p.
 122).
 The torch is thus that of the leontocephalous; the cosmos has been burned down, and Mithras/the initiate has escaped into the divine realm.

 This suggestion is close to confirmed by three more images of Mithras petragenetrix.
 The first includes a hole, like the one in the leontocephalous shown earlier: